typhonjs-fvtt-lib/validate-manifest/README.md

 Providing JSON schemas for Foundry VTT module.json / system.json manifests & League of Extraordinary Foundry Developers manifest+ extensions in addition to compiled validator functions.
 The current manifest+ support is `v1.1.0`.

-There are loose and strict variations for the four schema variations.
-Loose variations follow the officially posted manifest and manifest plus specifications and only check that types are correct.
-The strict variations enforce extra rules such as semantic versioning where applicable and other pattern matching aspects to ensure correctness.
+There are four schema variations.

 ### JSON Schema / IDE integration